rgilks/royal-game-of-ur-cli/README.md

 7. Pieces must leave the board on an exact roll.
 8. The first player to move all seven pieces off the board wins.

+### Board Layout

+The positions on the board are referenced in the program as shown below.
+The stars show the rosette squares:

 ![Royal Game of Ur Board](./docs/board.png)

+### State Machine
+The game is managed by a state machine that transitions between different states based on the player's actions and the game rules.
+The state machine diagram is shown below:

 ![Royal Game of Ur State Machine](./docs/rgou-fsm.png)

 ## Project Structure